S-LucasSerrano/miniLibX_sample/README.md

 int	key_hooked_function(int keycode, void *param);
 ````

 There are also more hook functions.
-Being the most important and useful the ``mlx_loop_hook()`` that triggers each repetition of the loop.
+The most important and useful is the ``mlx_loop_hook()`` that triggers each repetition of the loop.
 Calling your function each frame.
 For more on these other hook functions see:
 https://harm-smits.github.io/42docs/libs/minilibx/prototypes.html#hooks